turbot/flowpipe-mod-jira/docs/index.md

 ### Usage

-Start your server to get started:
+Start the Flowpipe server to get started:

 ```sh
 flowpipe service start
 ```

+Run a pipeline:

 Run a pipeline: